 2. Plan Ahead

-I can’t remember the last backpacking or hiking trip I took without planning months in advance.
+I can’t remember the last backpacking or hiking trip I took without planning weeks or months in advance.
 Some destinations—particularly close to home, if they don’t require a permit reservation—may not require much advance planning.
 But the more complicated your life, the less likely you can pull off a last-minute getaway that entails multiple logistics and people.